 In individualized, one-on-one sessions, Ms. Patterson will work with your child, family, and teachers to develop effective learning and classroom strategies.

 Mrs. Patterson helps students identify their unique learning profile, strengths, and weaknesses.
 While such designations as “ADHD” or “learning disability” may be useful (and necessary) to qualify for services, Mrs. Patterson focuses on “learning differences” to ensure that your child can get to work on improvements while avoiding the often negative connotations of such labels.
 Children who are behind in school can feel overwhelmed, ashamed, fearful — strong emotions that can lead to lack of motivation or poor performance.

 Additional services include time management workshops and consulting with teachers and school administrators to facilitate effective learning.

-Mrs. Patterson has an MA in Special Education, is a certified Educational Therapist, and has years of classroom experience.
+Mrs. Patterson has an MA in Special Education, is a Board Certified Educational Therapist, and has years of classroom experience.
 Qualifications